 Video of the Day

-To calculate the amount of calories you burn while doing squats without additional weights, multiply your weight by .096.
+To calculate the amount of calories you burn while doing bodyweight squats, multiply your weight by .096.
 Take the answer and multiply it by the amount of minutes you perform the exercise.
 For instance, if you weigh 160 lbs. and you take 15 minutes to complete your squats, you will burn approximately 230 calories.